nus-cs2103-AY2223S2/ip/docs/README.md

 ### `event` - Add an *Event* Task
-Add a *Event* task, which is expected to be completed within a certian start and end time.\
+Add an *Event* task, which is expected to be completed within a certain start and end time.\
 Usage: `event {task description} /from {start time} /to {end time}`\
 Note: `{start time}` and `{end time}` should be in **YYYY-MM-DD HH:MM(:SS)** format (seconds is optional)